higherlevelweb/Data_ResearchServer.UI/README.md

 ## Description

-This is an Angular 2+ application that provides a user interface to collect user data research options through interactive forms.
+This is an Angular 2+ application that provides a user interface for data research analysis options through interactive forms.

 ## Development server